Graingertom/Frontendtesting/README.md

  */
 ```

-* Adding this line of code to the top of your test file, where the html variable points to your .html file you want to test
+* Adding this line of code to the top of your test file, where the html variable points to the .html file you want to test

 ```
 const fs = require('fs');